jtkabenni/tax-credit-calculator/README.md

 # R&D credit calculator

-Get an estimate of your company's R&D credit.
+Unlock insights into your company's R&D tax credit potential with our R&D credit estimator tool.

 Created with React.js, Typescript, and Tailwind.
 Deployed at https://tax-credit-calculator.vercel.app/